tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Maven Resolve

 Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project’s build, reporting, and documentation from a central piece of information.
-The Maven plug-
+The Maven plug-in supports resolving artifacts from a maven repository.

 ---